 It’s the 8th of January and surprisingly my 2018 health goals haven’t gone out the window just yet.
 Me and my new Fitbit are getting on famously, although I decided not to tell it about the giant pizza and two bottles of wine I guzzled last Friday.
 What?
-Every couple have their secrets and besides, I’m of the belief that if you don’t remember doing something, then it probably didn’t happen — even if you found the evidence in the morning and decided polished off what you didn’t eat the night before.
+Every couple have their secrets and besides, I’m of the belief that if you don’t remember doing something, then it probably didn’t happen — even if you found the evidence in the morning and decided to polish off what you didn’t eat the night before.

-Serves 2 / Hands on time 5 mins / Total time 55 mins / V Gf Df 🌶
+Serves 2 / Hands on time 5 mins / Total time 55 mins / V Gf Df

 Handful of fresh coriander, roughly chopped